bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 To get app API credentials, create and log into your BigCommerce [Developer Portal](https://devtools.bigcommerce.com) account.
 Navigate to **My Apps** in the top-right corner, then:

 1. Click **Create an app**.
-2. Give your app a name (this will only be visible to you).
+2. Give your app a name.
+This name will only be visible to you.
 3. Click **Create** (a pop up box will display showing Your Profile, App Summary and Category).

 ![#### Create an App](//s3.amazonaws.com/user-content.stoplight.io/6012/1537389767940 "#### Create an App")